-The Modification will introduce a performance assurance regime into the IGT UNC, which ultimately seeks to have a positive material impact on parties and therefore competition between them.
-It also seeks to increase the authority of the PAC (formed and governed under the UNC) to specifically manage the IGT UNC Performance Assurance regime in respect of IGT UNC obligations impacting settlement and to allow it more decision-making powers which is likely to materially impact specific parties.
+The Modification will introduce a Performance Assurance regime into the IGT UNC, which ultimately seeks to have a positive material impact on all Parties and therefore competition between them.
+It also seeks to increase the authority of the PAC (formed and governed under the UNC) to specifically manage the IGT UNC Performance Assurance regime in respect of IGT UNC obligations impacting Settlement and to allow it more decision-making powers which is likely to materially impact specific Parties.

-The modification:
+The Modification:

-- i. is likely to have a material effect on: - a. competition in the shipping, transportation or supply of gas conveyed through pipes or any commercial activities connected with the shipping, transportation or supply of gas conveyed through pipes; and - b. the IGT UNC governance procedures and the IGT UNC modification procedures; - ii. is likely to discriminate between different classes of parties to the IGT UNC code/relevant gas transporters and / or gas shippers depending on their individual performance. - iii.
-Is likely to impact consumers through competition in tariffs, due to the implications of a settlement process that is not fair and equitable across parties.
+- i. is likely to have a material effect on: - a. competition in the shipping, transportation or supply of gas conveyed through pipes or any commercial activities connected with the shipping, transportation or supply of gas conveyed through pipes; and - b. the IGT UNC governance procedures and the IGT UNC Modification procedures; - ii. is likely to discriminate between different classes of Parties to the IGT UNC Code/relevant gas transporters and / or gas Shippers depending on their individual performance. - iii.
+Is likely to impact consumers through competition in tariffs, due to the implications of a Settlement process that is not fair and equitable across parties.